ISCOTTYI/rock-paper-scissors/README.md

   properly.

 ## Getting Started
-To test your installation, you can try to run the example clients.
+To test your installation, you can try to run the example client.
 In your terminal run
 ```
 $ python server.py
 ```
 and go to `127.0.0.1:8080` in your browser.
-Then run
+Then, in a separate terminal, run
 ```
-$ python client/client.py
+$ python client/test_client.py
 ```
 and you should see a client with a couple agents appearing on the webpage.
+In a third terminal window you might want to also try running a second instance of the `test_client.py`.
+This should start a game between the two `test_client.py`s.
 ### Playing the Game
 To play the game you have to modify the clients in the `client` directory.
 Clients in C++ and Python are included.
-If you want to play in any other programming language, you will have to write your own client (see [Technical Details](#technical-details)).
+If you want to play in any other programming language, you will have to write your own client from scratch (see [Technical Details](#technical-details)).

 The game is played in rounds.
 In each round, one player makes one move (move all its agents).
 Then, in the next round, it's the next players turn to make a move.
 At the